amtjitro/cse15l-lab-reports/lab-report-4-week-8.md

 ![Image](OutputSnippet2Other.png)

 It appears that my implementation does not correctly account for `a.com(())` or `example.com`.
 The other repository only does not account for `a.com(())`.
-A way to fix this would be to print out the entire link up to character right before the last closed parentheses.
-Additionally, there could be code to check if there are matching open and close brackets in the bracket part of a link.
+A way to fix this would be to print out the entire link up to character right before the last closed parentheses rather than assuming there is only one closed parentheses.
+Additionally, there could be code to check if there are matching open and close brackets in the bracket part of a link and this could be implemented using a stack, but this would be a more involved change.

 > **Snippet 3**

 The third snippet we will be reviewing is

 ```